elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### Container Images and Registry Mirroring

-All container images used for the Kubernetes layer and for Compliant Kubernetes Apps needs to be available in the air-gapped environment.
+All container images used for the Kubernetes layer and for Compliant Kubernetes Apps needs to be available in the air-gapped network.
 This can be done by setting up a private container registry (e.g. `Harbor`) that can act as a [registry mirror or registry cache](https://docs.docker.com/docker-hub/mirror/).
 But first these images need to be added to the private container registry.
 The following sections describes ways of getting images used by Compliant Kubernetes Apps.

 #### Migrating Images From a Running Environment with Script